ableplayer/ableplayer-wordpress/src/readme.txt

 * `volume` - "0" to "10" (default is "7" to avoid overpowering screen reader audio).
 Some browsers do not support this.
 * `seekinterval` - number of seconds to forward/rewind with the Forward and Rewind buttons.
 If omitted, the interval will be intelligently assigned based on length of the video.
 * `nowplaying` - "true" or "false" to include a "Selected Track" section within the media player (default is "false").
+* `transcript-div` - ID attribute of a target element that will contain the video transcript
 * `id` - a unique id for the player (if omitted, one will be automatically assigned)

 == Examples ==